 1859, as well as working there as an honorary surgeon.
 The dispensary was established to provide for the poor in the fast-developing town of Bournemouth , but also covering adjoining areas including Poole.
 As a dispensary it did not have inpatients, although just before his death it became a cottage hospital, forerunner to the Royal Victoria Hospital.
 Later, as his health began to deteriorate, he took as his partner Dr William Turner.

 His medical interests are shown by publications in the Medical Times and Gazette on ingrowing toenails, treatment of naevi, and anal fistula.
 He prepared a report for presentation to the inaugural meeting of the Dorset County Association of General Practitioners in June 1848 on the use of chloroform in surgery, which represented an early clinical review of experience.
+In 1855 he presented a curious case to the Pathological Society in London (although unable to attend unfortunately) concerning an elderly Poole lady: Enormous concretion of iron and magnesia: removed by operation from the lower bowel.
+See here to read about it.

 1848 was a year when his name was to certainly the fore as a medical man, as he was invited in November to present a lecture at the Guildhall to Poole’s Mechanics Institute on The Health of Towns.
 This was a lecture on a topic more suited to a Medical Officer of Health, if such a post yet existed, rather than a general surgeon.
 Presumably he was by then known for his knowledge of the subject, and his experiences in the Manchester area may have been significant in this.
 The context was the passing of the Public Health Act in that year, but the worry of cholera outbreaks was a constant factor locally and nationally.
 Edward began by comparing life expectancy in Poole with that in Manchester, Liverpool and Stockport, to demonstrate that what he termed its “salubrity” compared well with the northern cities.
 He praised the introduction of new drainage in Thames Street and North Street, where effluvia traps were in place, but in reality he certainly knew how dirty the streets of Poole were, so perhaps tried hard not to offend his listeners’ pride in their town.
 The bulk of his lecture was educational, using diagrams and other aids, to demonstrate how the lungs and circulation were affected by poor living conditions.
 Evidence was presented to show how cholera arose where drains and sewers emptied, in damp situations, and amongst “the dirty of the inhabitants.”
 He highlighted the twin causes of ill health as being due to environmental factors and what he called “personal economy.”
 The former was down to the “vitiated state of the atmosphere” due to noxious gases from the filth, offal, decomposing matter, lack of drainage and sewerage, and the state of housing and workplaces.
 The latter was due to the poor personal habits of the population.
 He stressed the need for better ventilation in homes, workplaces and public rooms.
 The newspaper reports the bouts of applause that greeted his remarks, so perhaps the message was well accepted by his audience.
 He ended by stating that however well the Poor Law Guardians provided aid and nutrition for the poor, they could do nothing to affect ventilation and cleanliness for the general population.
 He offered, should cholera hit Poole, that “his surgery would be open at all hours to the suffering poor.”